I think if George Washington were alive today, he’d own a tank, maybe even more than one.

 Every time I read some anti-gun crusader rail on about the evils of gun ownership, I just shake my head and remind myself that it isn’t their fault we have such a terrible public school system.
 Anyone who knows even the tiniest background of the Second Amendment to the Constitution of the United States knows it isn’t just about owning a gun to hunt.
 It isn’t even just about owning a gun for personal protection.
 Those are bonuses.

 What we have to remember is the when of the Second Amendment.
 Keep in mind the Founders had just waged a war against the largest military power in the world at the time—all with a bunch of farmers carrying shotguns and pitchforks!
-The founders of the United States truly believed that the people should rule the government and not some tyranny, in particular, the King of England.
-But, they were prepared for any form of tyranny, including a bad government.
+The founders of the United States truly believed that the people should rule the government and not some tyrant, in particular, the King of England.
+But, they were prepared for any form of tyranny, including a bad government in the future.

 From the Declaration of Independence (you’ve probably read the words, but didn’t really read them.
 I’ve included a little more here for perspective’s sake, but focus on the bold words):